arekmerta/GSM_FibocomG510/README.md

 # GSM_FibocomG510
-Code for GSM shield with FibocomG510
+Some code for GSM shield with FibocomG510

+Arduino: for Arduino UNO R3
+Nucleo: for Nucleo F411 RE